vilemduha/blendercam/scripts/addons/docs/strategies.md

 # Strategies

 ## Profile (Cutout)
-Cutout a silhouette using optional offset.
+Cutout a silhouette using an optional offset.

 ![profile cutout](_static/opProfile.png)